JCass45/TCD-JS-Assignments-and-Notes/README.md

 ### A dump of all my material and most of my assignments from throughout the year. :computer:

 Contains:
 * Notes from all modules.
-You'll need the [Lecture Notes](https://play.google.com/store/apps/details?id=com.acadoid.lecturenotes&hl=en) app to view them, unless you want to trawl through a shite load of PNG's.
+You'll need the [Lecture Notes](https://play.google.com/store/apps/details?id=com.acadoid.lecturenotes&hl=en) app to view them.
 * Computer Architecture micro-processor project. **Not all instructions are completely working!** but worth 95% of the grade..
 * Networks socket and proxy labs
 * A few ARM labs